About UMass Amherst

 Special Instructions to Applicants

-Please submit your letter of interest, resume, and names, addresses, email and phone numbers of three references by the priority deadline of May 17, 2019.
+Please submit your letter of interest, resume, and names, addresses, email and phone numbers of three references by the extended priority deadline of July 12, 2019.
 Applicants should apply by the priority deadline in order to ensure consideration.

 UMass Amherst is committed to a policy of equal opportunity without regard to race, color, religion, gender, gender identity or expression, age, sexual orientation, national origin, ancestry, disability, military status, or genetic information in employment, admission to and participation in academic programs, activities, and services, and the selection of vendors who provide services or products to the University.
 To fulfill that policy, UMass Amherst is further committed to a program of affirmative action to eliminate or mitigate artificial barriers and to increase opportunities for the recruitment and advancement of qualified minorities, women, persons with disabilities, and covered veterans.
 It is the policy of the UMass Amherst to comply with the applicable federal and state statutes, rules, and regulations concerning equal opportunity and affirmative action.